embatty/KL_2025/course_modules_2025/GenomeAssemblyAndAnnotation/GenomeAssemblyAndAnnotation.md

 The two main files produced by genome assemblers are an assembly graph (.gfa) and the final genome assembly (.fasta).
 The assembly graph represents an intermediate output of the assembly process, detailing the connections between reads or contigs as nodes and edges in a graphical format.
 It includes unresolved regions, repetitive sequences, and possible alternative paths that are not yet fully resolved into a linear sequence.
 In contrast, the final assembly file provides a polished and linearised sequence of contigs, representing the best approximation of the bacterial genome after resolving ambiguities and filtering out alternative paths.

+### What tool should I use with my data?

+Ryan Wick has a good [blog post](https://rrwick.github.io/2020/10/30/guide-to-bacterial-genome-assembly.html) to help you decide what assembler is best for you with the data that you have (long reads, short reads, or a mix of the two).

 ### Software check <a name="software"></a>

 To check the tools required for this practical are correctly installed, open a new terminal